Kent-Coleman/Kent-Coleman.github.io/README.md

-# WebsiteResume
+# Resume Website
-A personal website built from scratch in HTML, CSS, and Javascript to host a resume.
+A personal resume website built from scratch in HTML, CSS, and Javascript.